ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 A variety of events have had a major impact upon consumer confidence in global finances in recent years.
 Covid-19, Brexit, the climate crisis, international conflicts and inflation have all had an influence, with many investors seeing their stocks fall as a result of greater financial uncertainties.
 From 37% pre-pandemic, the share of respondents who felt that the financial system was either very or somewhat stable plummeted to just 20% in Q2 2020.

-While the following 18 months saw some recovery, perceived stability has fluctuated in recent quarters, with the result standing at 22% in Q1.
-Concurrently, the share of those who think that the financial system is very or somewhat unstable remains high at 56% (with 15% deeming it ‘very unstable’).
-Only 21% now hold a neutral/uncertain position.
+While the following 18 months saw some recovery, perceived stability has fluctuated in recent quarters, with the result standing at 26% in Q2.
+Concurrently, the share of those who think that the financial system is very or somewhat unstable remains high at 56% (with 16% deeming it very unstable).
+Only 18% now hold a neutral/uncertain position.

 Back to Top